Sponsored Links

-The Chevrolet Corvette C8 Z06 is expected to arrive for the 2022 model year with a high-revving V8 engine, aggressive looks, light weighting components and higher levels of performance aimed at all-out track capability.
+The Chevrolet Corvette C8 Z06 was officially unveiled on October 26th, 2021 as a 2023 model year vehicle.
+The performance-oriented C8 Corvette features a high-revving V8 engine with a flat-plane crank, aggressive looks, light-weight components, and higher levels of performance aimed at all-out track capability.

 While the “base” C8 Stingray is a very capable machine meant as an all-around performer, there is a lot more performance potential in the mid-engine Corvette platform.
-The Z06 will aim to realize that performance with an offering focused on dominant track capability.
+The Z06 aims to realize that performance with an offering focused on dominant track capability.

-Co-developed with TREMEC, the dual-clutch automatic delivers lightning-fast shifts and incredible power transfer in the Stingray model, and we have no reason to believe that this will change for the Z06 C8 variant.
+Co-developed with TREMEC, the dual-clutch automatic delivers lightning-fast shifts and incredible power transfer.
 The transmission was designed to provide drivers with the best of both worlds: the spirited feel and direct connection associated with a manual as well as the premium driving comfort of an automatic.
 The double-paddle de-clutch feature allows the driver to disconnect the clutch by holding both paddles for more manual control, in addition to choosing a specific gear.
-This enables the drive to perform a free-rev, if and when desired.
+This enables the driver to perform a free-rev, if and when desired.

 Chassis